chipsenkbeil/service-manager-rs/README.md

     working_directory: None, // Optional String for the working directory for the service process.
     environment: None, // Optional list of environment variables to supply the service process.
     autostart: true, // Specify whether the service should automatically start upon OS reboot.
-    disable_restart_on_failure: false, // Services restart on crash by default.
+    restart_policy: RestartPolicy::default(), // Restart on failure by default.
 }).expect("Failed to install");

 // Start our service using the underlying service management platform